iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.30 =
+April 28th, 2014
+* Overall code review and optimization
+* Tested with WordPress 3.9

 = 1.1.29 =
 April 14th, 2014